RequireSun/SchoolHomepage/README.md

 SchoolHomepage
 ==============

-The homepage pf my school.
+The homepage of my school.